Newborns and Baby Congestion

 In some cases, these symptoms may point to a more serious infection, such as chest infection symptoms in your baby, which can include:

-Slightly elevated temperature (a high fever over 100.4 degrees Fahrenheit is rare, but if that’s the case, contact your baby’s healthcare provider)
+Slightly elevated temperature (a high fever over 100.4 degrees Fahrenheit is rare, but if that’s the case, contact your little one’s healthcare provider)

 persistent cough